james-plw/james-plw/README.md

 I was also part of a group project that obtained live data on plants from an API, transformed and loaded it into RDS for short-term storage, before moving it to an S3 bucket for long-term storage, before creating a live dashboard for the museum staff.
 The project repo can be found [here](https://github.com/mercuridi/Coursework-W13-LMNH).

+I finished my Sigma Labs training in advanced data, with a 2 week group project that involved building a data pipeline that tracks new releases on major PC platforms, helping game discovery and building an understanding of what is currently being released.
+An online dashboard and subscriber system involving daily notificatons and daily reports was also created.
+The project repo can be found [here](https://github.com/JKTapper/Week-14-Game-Tracker-Project).

 ### Skills